xlwings/xlwings-server/docs/custom_scripts.md

 # Custom Scripts

 Custom scripts can be connected to buttons on either the Ribbon or the task pane.
-They are the equivalent to a VBA `Sub`.
+They are the equivalent to a `Sub` in VBA.

 ## Basic syntax

-As you can see in the [examples](https://github.com/xlwings/xlwings-server/blob/main/app/custom_scripts/examples.py), the simplest custom script requires the `@script` decorator and a function argument with the `xw.Book` type hint:
+As you can see in the [examples](https://github.com/xlwings/xlwings-server/blob/main/app/custom_scripts/examples.py), the simplest custom script requires:

+- the `@script` decorator
+- a function argument with the `xw.Book` type hint

+Here is how this looks:

 ```python
 import xlwings as xw